happy-rouette/json-scenarios/README.md

 As explained above, don't forget to add \<YourScenarioName\> in *ScenariosEnumeration.txt*.

+The Environement image has to be 800 x 600 px

 In Unity slice your spritesheets, one sprite for each state.

 objet.json needs to be structured like this :